 In the world of startups, nothing is for sure.
 Entrepreneurs have no way to know how much of a success or failure an idea will be until their companies launch and either tank or go viral.
 This level of uncertainty about the future discourages many people from ever trying to become entrepreneurs.
 If you’re a fan of operating within the known boundaries of a well-established business, entrepreneurship may not be in your future.

-Entrepreneurs embrace the ambiguity and uncertainty of starting one’s own business, using the exhilaration of risk to fuel innovation and creative problem solving.
+Entrepreneurs embrace the ambiguity and uncertainty of starting one’s own businesses, using the exhilaration of risk to fuel innovation and creative problem-solving.
 There’s often incomplete information in the world of entrepreneurship.
-Markets, competitors, cash-flow…these areas of business are cloudy.
+Markets, competitors, cash flow…these areas of business are cloudy.
 Entrepreneurs are comfortable making decisions without seeing the full picture.
 In fact, they prefer to conduct business this way—with a flair for the unknown and the challenging.

 Become an Entrepreneur

 Every successful business owner wasn’t necessarily born to be an entrepreneur.
 If you’re one of many people who don’t feel like they have these natural psychological characteristics, don’t let this stop you from starting your own business.
 Anyone can be an entrepreneur with the right mindset.
 Now that you know the main psychological traits of most magnates, you can emulate their behaviors and become one.